IntroToCode/CodeMates3_Spring23/dinner/spaghetti.md

 4. Bring the water to a full, rolling boil. ...
 5. Stir to keep the pasta from sticking. ...
 6. Test the pasta two minutes before it's “ready” ...
+7. Sautee mushrooms and onions
+8. Add sauce and mix with ingredients

 ### Notes: